 Read our Shea Butter Tutorial which explains the various types of shea butter as well as why we believe that the benefits of unrefined shea butter far outweigh the cons of its smokey, pungent scent.

 - Very concentrated, you will be surprised how far a tiny little dollop will go

-- Especially effective if used when skin is still warm and damp after bathing or showering
+- Especially effective if used when the skin is still warm and damp after bathing or showering

 - Our whipped butters are a preservative-free product, always use clean, dry hands to remove butter from the jar

 - Try a bamboo spoon to scoop out our natural butters